Connoropolous/rsf-collect-responses/README.md

 ### `rsfCollectResponses(maxResponses, prompt, maxTime, contactables, callback)`

-The core logic for interacting with participants, timeouts, and collecting responses
+The core logic for interacting with participants, timeouts, and collecting responses.

+How it works:
+- rules for the process will be sent to participants
+- the prompt will be sent to partipants
+- it will listen for any responses from each participant, and add it to the list of results if they are under the allowed `maxResponses` number
+- it will stop accepting responses from a partipant when they reach the `maxResponses` number, and let them know
+- it will let everyone know when the process has completed because of the `maxTime` came to pass, or
+- it will let everyone know when the process has completed because all of the participants submitted as many responses as the `maxResponses` number

 `maxResponses` : `Number`, the number of responses to stop collecting at